-How do we prove God?
+How do we prove theism is true?
 Can this be done?
 Or is a belief in God just based on our feelings or how we grew up?

 A few examples will show you how easy the concept of unaffirmability is to understand:

-- Some statements are self-defeating, like, “I cannot express myself in words.”
-That is a contradiction because the person had to express herself in words to say she couldn’t express herself in words!
+- That statement is contradictory because the person had to express herself in words to say she couldn’t express herself in words!

-What’s a Contradiction?
+1. What’s a Contradiction?

+To prove theism is true, we must become familiar with some logic, specifically contradictions.
 Contradictions are things that break the Law of Noncontradiction.

 - For example, if I claim that it is true that it is “sunny and 85 degrees outside my house today.”
 Then it would be false to claim that it is “cloudy and -35 degrees outside my house today.”

-- In our example: You’re contradicting yourself if you say, “It is sunny and 85 degrees outside my house today AND it is also cloudy and -35 degrees outside my house today!”
+- In our example: You’re contradicting yourself if you say, “It is sunny and 85 degrees outside my house today, AND it is also cloudy and -35 degrees outside my house today!”

 Those are contradictory statements.
 Why?
 Because two opposite propositions cannot both be true, at the same time, and in the same sense.

-Now let’s apply these things: a worldview would be unaffirmable if:
+A worldview would be unaffirmable if:

 - It contradicts theism: If we could show that theism is true (like in our previous article), then the LON would point out that anything that contradicts theism must be false.
-Since all of the other six worldviews hold contradictory views to theism, they must be wrong.
+Since the other six worldviews hold contradictory views to theism, they must be wrong.

 Here’s how all six of the other worldviews are “unaffirmable.”

-Atheism is Unaffirmable
+1. Prove Theism by showing Atheism is Unaffirmable